WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - SNS has a similar capability to the [Amazon Macie](https://aws.amazon.com/macie/) – you can scan SNS payloads for sensentive data.

 - This feature can **prevent you from pushing to the topic if you set it to do so**.
 Pretty nice!

+##### vs EventBridge

+- Use **SNS if you want to fan-out to very large number of subscribers**.

+  - It is not possible in EventBridge due to limited number of rules/targets.

+- Use **SNS if you need the FIFO semantics**.

+  - At the time of writing this, EventBridge does not have the FIFO semantics option.

 #### SQS